UniSkill: Imitating Human Videos via Cross-Embodiment Skill Representations: Experiments

 \subsection{Cross-Embodiment Skill Representations}

 \paragraph{Can UniSkill generalize to unseen, compositional tasks?} During pre-training on large-scale video datasets, ISD compresses a motion pattern between two frames, allowing $\z_t$ to represent a low-level skill rather than a full task.
 Although both UniSkill and GCBC are trained solely on demonstrations of individual tasks, we can assemble them at inference time to perform novel task combinations by leveraging the compositional nature of skills. \Cref{fig:tabletop} (b) presents the results of task compositions in the tabletop benchmark.
 While GCBC fails in all evaluations, UniSkill shows robust performance across all task combinations, even with human prompts.
-This highlights the combinatorial nature of the learned skill representation, enabling exceptional expandability to novel tasks.
+This highlights that UniSkill captures a combinatorial space of diverse skills rather than overfitting to specific tasks, suggesting its potential scalability to a wide range of novel tasks.

 \paragraph{Can UniSkill generalize to unseen environments?} UniSkill leverages embodiment-agnostic skill representations to translate human video prompts into robot behaviors, despite not being trained on human prompts.
 To further assess its generalization beyond embodiment, we evaluate Uniskill in two unseen environments: \textit{Scene A}, which alters the background and objects of the original tabletop benchmark, and \textit{Scene B}, which adds additional distractors into \textit{Scene A}, as illustrated in \Cref{fig:tabletop} (d). \Cref{fig:tabletop} (c) shows that UniSkill achieves comparable performance across novel and visually modified scenes, which indicates that UniSkill is resilient to background and distractor variations.